eastgenomics/themis/dxapp_compliance/Readme.md

 so anything declared means the app is not self-contained.
 The declared value is recorded in the details table.

+**Sentieon is exempt.** Its binaries contact a licence server on every invocation, so a Sentieon app cannot be hermetic and failing it would report a constraint as a defect.
+Such apps read `NA` — dropped from the denominator, not awarded a pass they did not earn — and the details carry an asterisk:

+> `['*'] || * Sentieon licensing requires outbound access, so this app is exempt
+> rather than failed - but this grant could be narrowed to just the Sentieon
+> licence server`

+An app already scoped to only the licence host **passes outright**, so narrowing is rewarded rather than merely suggested.

+An app counts as Sentieon if its name, title or declared dependencies say so, or if its scripts contain `SENTIEON_LICENSE`, `SENTIEON_INSTALL_DIR`, the `sentieon-genomics` tarball, or `sentieon` in command position.
+Case matters for the script markers, deliberately: an earlier case-insensitive search for "sentieon" exempted an unrelated app whose only connection was the word appearing inside a Slack alert message.
+If your licence server is reached under a name that does not contain "sentieon", add it to `SENTIEON_LICENCE_HOSTS` in `checks/dxapp_json.py`.

 `httpsApp` is noted in the details but does not affect the verdict: it permits inbound HTTPS through the platform proxy and neither implies nor requires outbound access.